Sarin is an extremely volatile nerve agent because of its ability to change from liquid to gas.

 If it evaporates into a gas, it can spread into the environment.

-Sarin's military designation is GB.
+Sarin's designation by NATO is GB.

 Sarin dissipates quickly, presenting an immediate but short-lived threat.